aralroca/next-translate/README.md

 📦**Size**: ~11kb (`next/link` size included)

-It is a wrapper of `next/link` that adds the current language at the beginning of the path, without to worry to add the language in every navigation.
+It's a wrapper of `next/link` that adds the current language at the beginning of the path, so you don't have to worry to add the language in every navigation.
 In order to change the language, you can pass the `lang` as props:

 ```jsx
 import Link from 'next-translate/Link'